liusc45/Buildbot/README.md

 - Python 3.x
 - pip and pipx
-- An Ubuntu 16.04 server (for the installation guide) or a modern server for CI/CD purposes
+- A server running Debian or CentOS
 - Buildbot and Buildbot Worker (installed via pipx)

 ---